Julsoul/standart_lib/README.md

         destination_chain_id: int
     ```

--   `TransactionRelayer`: This component simulates the final step of relaying the event.
+-   `TransactionRelayer`: This component simulates the final step: relaying the event.
 It takes a parsed event and makes an HTTP POST request (using the `requests` library) to a mock API endpoint.
 In a real-world scenario, this endpoint would belong to a service responsible for signing and broadcasting the transaction on the destination chain.

 -   `BridgeEventListener`: The main orchestrator.
 It initializes all other components, manages the application's state (i.e., the last block number it has processed), and runs the main infinite loop.
 This loop periodically queries for new blocks, fetches events, processes them, and hands them off to the relayer.